Transport Layer Security (TLS)¶

 Mandatory.
 Called when an alert is received from the peer.
 Note that alerts received before the handshake is complete are not authenticated and could have been inserted by a MITM attacker.

-Mandatory.
-Called whenever a negotiation completes.
-This can happen more than once on any connection, if renegotiation occurs.
+Optional - default implementation is a no-op Called whenever a negotiation completes.
+This can happen more than once on TLS 1.2 connections, if renegotiation occurs.
 The session parameter provides information about the session which was just established.

 If this function wishes to cancel the handshake, it can throw an exception which will send a close message to the counterparty and reset the connection state.